rhalbersma/dctl/README.md

 ### Boost libraries

-The testsuite uses [Boost.Test](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/index.html).
-In order to build and run the testsuite (see below), you need to compile Boost.Test into a static library and point your linker to its location.
+The test-suite uses [Boost.Test](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/index.html).
+In order to build and run the test-suite (see below), you need to compile Boost.Test into a static library and point your linker to its location.
 Consult the [Boost documentation](http://www.boost.org/doc/libs/1_53_0/more/getting_started/index.html) on how to do this on your system.

-* **NOTE:** compilation of the Boost libraries is **ONLY** a requirement for running the testsuite, and **NOT** for using the DCTL headers with your application.
+* **NOTE:** compilation of the Boost libraries is **ONLY** a requirement for running the test-suite, and **NOT** for using the DCTL headers with your application.

 ### CMake

-The testsuite is built using the [CMake](http://www.cmake.org/) cross-platform build system.
+The test-suite is built using the [CMake](http://www.cmake.org/) cross-platform build system.
 Most development environments can run the CMake generated Makefiles.
 To generate native build solutions for your own development environment, consult the [CMake documentation](http://www.cmake.org/cmake/help/runningcmake.html).

-* **NOTE:** CMake is **ONLY** a requirement for building the testsuite, and **NOT** for using the DCTL headers with your application.
+* **NOTE:** CMake is **ONLY** a requirement for building the test-suite, and **NOT** for using the DCTL headers with your application.

 ### Git

-Development is being tracked with the [Git](http://git-scm.com/) distribed version control system, the [git-flow](https://github.com/nvie/gitflow) extension, and the [GitHub](https://github.com/rhalbersma) hosting service.
+Development is being tracked with the [Git](http://git-scm.com/) distributed version control system, the [git-flow](https://github.com/nvie/gitflow) extension, and the [GitHub](https://github.com/rhalbersma) hosting service.
 The master branch is the currently stable version and the commits along this branch are tagged with versions.
 Development takes place on the develop branch, with features being developed in so-called feature branches.
 To contribute to the DCTL, use

 * **NOTE**: Git is **ONLY** a requirement for contributing to the DCTL, and **NOT** for using the DCTL headers with your application.
 Downloading and unpacking the latest zipped source archive works equally well.